valhuber/TDD/readme_old.md

 #### 1b.
 An **API**

+It is not difficult to create a single endpoint API.
+The problem is that it's quite a bit more work to create an endpoint for each table, with support for related data, pagination, filtering and sorting.

+Ideally, API creation would be automatic.

-An API is created for application integration, and creating custom User Interfaces.
+So, API Logic Server creates such an API instantly, suitable for application integration, and creating custom User Interfaces.
 The API enforces the business logic described below.

 The [created project is customizable,](https://github.com/valhuber/ApiLogicServer/blob/main/README.md#customize-and-debug) using a standard IDE.